ravichandk/RepData_PeerAssessment1/PA1_Template.md

 Imputing missing values
 -----------------------

-Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+#### 1.Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

     missingValues <- is.na(activity$steps)
     table(missingValues)